Dishes With Dad

 • Make the rub of salt, pepper, minced garlic, chopped rosemary, and thyme.
 Drizzle the meat with olive oil and rub the mixture around the meat to coat all sides.
 I usually go a little lighter with the rub on the sides and heavier on the underside and top of the meat.

 • Next, place some sprigs of rosemary and thyme on top of the bones and fold the meat back over.
-Place some additional sprigs of rosemary and thyme on top of your roast and then tie the bones back on tightly with butcher's twine.
+Place some additional sprigs of rosemary and thyme on top of your roast, then tie the bones back on tightly with butcher's twine.

 1. Place the meat on a rack in a roasting pan and put in the oven at 225 °F.